michael-isichenko/plot/readme.md

 # `plot`

 `plot` is python program for command-line plotting numeric data from files or stdin.
 A simple command-line plotting tool usable with unix pipes, rather than interactive 'ecosystems' like R, jupyter or mathematica notebook, or gnuplot, is something which is missing from standard shell-based tools.  `plot` is an attempt to fill this void.

 The program name is admittedly too generic but is in line with the convention of most unix shell commands being (very) short.

 The source also includes functions callable from user applications after `import plot`.

 ## Supported inputs

 CSV or whitespace-separated utf-8 text.
 The input is normally expected in a dataframe-like format starting with a header line with one or more field names followed by data rows with as many numeric fields as there are field names.  `plot` will plot any number of 'y' columns vs one 'x' column in the dataframe, and more (see below).
 The zero-based column numbers are supplied by the user.
 Plotting from multiple files is also supported.
+Most useful for a unix environment is plotting from standard input.  `plot -t` prints columns of random data usable for self-testing and demo plots.

 ## Supported graphic backends

 * `gnuplot`.
 Requires a [gnuplot5](http://www.gnuplot.info/docs_5.0/gnuplot.pdf) installation.
 Generates cleaner graphics in a popup window without blocking command line or calling application.
 * `pyplot`.
 Uses matplotlib.pyplot supplied with python istallation.
+This backend blocks the calling shell process until the Qt window is closed.
-Both drivers support plotting to a pdf file (--output option).
+Both drivers support non-blocking plotting to a pdf file (`--output` option).

 ## Supported plot types